 Prudence is monitored over time by measuring the aggregate surplus of actual technical provisions against the average - this figure should be more or less constant over time.
 Prudence is also monitored by analysing the release of redundancy from technical provisions in respect of claims from prior years.
 Any significant variation in the figure year on year is investigated.

-The adequacy of reserves is monitored by senior management quarterly and by the directors of Griffin Managers, the Audit Group and the Board of the Association at each year end, when a formal report is prepared by the Chief Actuary, setting out the reserves for each policy year, the percentage of confidence for each policy year, the percentage of confidence on an overall basis and an explanation as to how these have moved since the last formal review.
+The adequacy of reserves is monitored by senior management quarterly and by the directors of Griffin Managers, the Audit Group and the Board of the Association at each year end, when a formal report is prepared by the Chief Actuary, setting out the reserves for each policy year, the percentage of confidence on an overall basis and an explanation as to how these have moved since the last formal review.